 The use of bandwidth which is inappropriate for a particular service is to be avoided.
 In the event that excessive usage of bandwidth on a consistent basis is detected Focus Group will contact you to propose a more suitable service as a replacement.
 If you decline to accept the suggested replacement service and the excessive usage continues we reserve the right to restrict, suspend or terminate your access, at our discretion.

 - A circuit that uses in excess of 100GB of bandwidth in a 24 hour period

 - A group of circuits (as part of the same company or end user group) that consumes bandwidth in excess of 100GB at each site on the same day(s).

 Large bandwidth requirements across numerous sites would be better suited by a solution that does not have the potential to impact other users.

 6) Administration of Policy

 You understand that the administration of this policy requires the exercise of discretion and judgment.
-We agree to exercise good faith in the administration of this policy and in making determinations under the policy.
+Focus Group agree to exercise good faith in the administration of this policy and in making determinations under the policy.